 We have identified the policies below as critical to our business operations and the understanding of our results of operations.
 See also the notes consolidated Financial Statements.
-Note that our preparation of this Annual Report on Form 10-KSB and the Quarterly Reports on Form 10-QSB requires us to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of our financial statements, and the reported amounts of revenue and expenses during the reporting period.
+Note that our preparation of this annual report on Form 10-KSB and the quarterly reports on Form 10-QSB requires us to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of our financial statements, and the reported amounts of revenue and expenses during the reporting period.
 There can be no assurance that actual results will not differ from those estimates.

-(1) Functional currency and treatment of foreign currency translation.
+- (1) Functional currency and treatment of foreign currency translation.
 Due to the majority of our financial operations being based in the United States, the US Dollar is both the functional and the reporting currency, although our main asset (a mineral property) is in Canada.
-Books and records and bank accounts are maintained in US Dollars; any assets or items of value reckoned in Canadian Dollars are translated into US dollars at the exchange rate in effect at the year end.
-Income and expense items are translated at the exchange rate prevailing when the transaction occurred.
-The resulting translation adjustments are recorded within other comprehensive income.

-(2) Research, development and exploration expenditure.
-All research development and exploration expenditure incurred has been generated internally and is written off to the income statement.

-(3) Capitalization of intangible fixed assets.
+Books and records and bank accounts are maintained in US Dollars; monetary assets and liabilities are translated into US dollars at the exchange rate in effect at the year end.
+Income and expense items are translated at the exchange rate prevailing when the transaction occurred. - (2) Research, development and exploration expenditure.
+All research development and exploration expenditure incurred has been generated internally and is written off to the income statement. - (3) Capitalization of intangible fixed assets.
 Intangible assets (none at present) are amortized over the useful life of the asset, as determined by management, not to exceed the legal life.